Part 2 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 If the client tries the call again, then the service operation must be implemented so that it can handle more than one call / request message for the same job and still only perform the job (e.g. database update) once.
 This is known as being idempotent.

-If the call to the service was part of a series of update calls to multiple services we have a larger consistency problem becausee we do not have, or should not use distributed transactions to handle the coordination of the updates.
-As we saw in SOA: synchronous communication, data ownership and coupling compensation logic is not necessarily trivial or simple to implement when using 2 way communication:
+If the call to the service was part of a series of update calls to multiple services then we have a larger consistency problem because we do not use, and should not use distributed transactions, to handle the coordination of the updates.
+As we saw in Microservices: synchronous communication, data ownership and coupling compensation logic is not necessarily trivial or simple to implement when using 2 way communication:

 Imagine an extreme micro-service architecture where each service is responsible for only one attribute (e.g. first name, last name, street name, street number, zip code, city, etc.).
 With such a design latency time will be a huge problem, stability terrible and our coordination and compensation problem very big.
 There must be missing something to guide us to a better service design!